 Lastly, I try to respond to all of the email I get, but please note that I also have a fulltime day job, and I maintain this stuff in my "spare" time.
 I may provide some advice, but if you expect me to provide free consulting engineering, you are likely to get what you paid for. :-)

-Accesses to this page since 7 June 96: Last Updated: 28 Nov 99
+Last Updated: 28 Nov 99

 Product Listings: 915 MHz

 Key to modem type: